GiovanniSalmeri/yellow-autopublish/README.md

     Layout: blog
     Tag: Example
     ---
-    This page will automatically become visible in December.
+    This page will become visible in December.

 ## Settings

-The following settings can be configured in file `system/extensions/yellow-system.ini`:
+The following setting can be configured in file `system/extensions/yellow-system.ini`:

 `CoreTimezone` = timezone of the website, [supported timezones](https://www.php.net/manual/en/timezones.php)